broeker/jumpsuit/src/pages/index.md

 mainbody:
   content: >

+    For more than a quarter of a century, the vast majority our effort has been focused almost entirely on the backend: early CGI scripts led to the first "database-driven" websites and finally to the rise of the content management system.
 Drupal and other content management systems may play a central role in this new world, but they are now a secondary concern.

     On the modern web, data comes not only from Drupal or WordPress but from external APIs, managed web services, spreadsheets, and more.
 It does not matter.

-    The backend has been solved, and is now fully commoditized.
-For more than a quarter of a century, the vast majority our effort has been focused almost entirely on the backend: early CGI scripts led to the first "database-driven" websites and finally to the rise of the content management system.

     Today our job is the user interface, and nothing more.
 We are here to create